avelican/boxfight-classic/README.md

 ## TODO

+TODO: Set up a systemd service

+TODO: add nginx, http/3 ?
+I wonder how much difference that makes

+TODO: ?
+Add WebTransport ?
+I don't think Bun supports it yet and supporting both transport types in a single server might be tricky.

+TODO: Fix aiming precision

 TODO: Port build.bat to Linux.
 Should be quite trivial.

-TODO: Run server on port 80

-TODO: Set up a systemd service

 TODO: Figure out what Drain means in uWebSockets ... seemed fairly important

-TODO: Add WebTransport ?
-I don't think Bun supports it yet and supporting both transport types in a single server might be tricky.

 But a better protocol should greatly speed up loading, which is currently really bad when far from server due to all the back and forth of the handshake and WS upgrade.

+DONE: Run server on port 80 (see server index.ts for instructions)

+DONE: Fix load times.
+(Try wasm-strip and wasm-opt, then gzip)